richellejadeT/QuantumOptics_trialAndExamples/README.md

 # Quantum_Julia
 Here are my repositories of trials and replication using the QuantumOptics framework.
+The main goal of this is for me to get a better understanding of how to simulate quantum systems using QuantumOptics.

 # Acknowledgement